janimatic/ofxSample/README.md

 * opencl libs for windows included (see below for linux)

-Openfx files, coming from bmd, might be outdated.
-But it seems to use the official latest 1.4, slightly modified.
+Openfx files, coming from bmd, seem to use the official latest 1.4, slightly modified.
 Copying files from https://github.com/AcademySoftwareFoundation/openfx gave me build errors on ofxBinary loadLibrary under windows , that didn't occur with bmd provided files.